 - However, you will soon want to make manual adjustments to these (and other characteristics of your image) and thereby gain greater control over the way the image is processed.

-- For this you concentrate on the column down the right-hand margin of the screen.
+- For this you concentrate on the side column of the screen.

-- You will see that having clicked on the Levels Panel the software comes up with three pre-sets (Default, Darken and Lighten) that provide a starting point for your changes.
+- The Levels Panel brings three pre-sets (Default, Darken and Lighten) that provide a starting point for your changes.